-HRSA estimates approximately \$10,500,000 to be available to fund approximately 14 recipients for the 3-year period of performance.
-The actual amount available will not be determined until enactment of the final FY 2022 federal appropriation.
-You may apply for a ceiling amount of up to \$750,000 total cost (includes both direct and indirect, facilities and administrative costs) for the entire 3-year period of performance.
+HRSA estimates approximately \$11,250,000 to be available to be available to fund approximately 15 recipients for the 3-year period of performance.
+The actual amount available will not be determined until enactment of the final FY 2023 federal appropriation.
+You may apply for a ceiling amount of up to \$750,000 total cost (reflecting direct and indirect, facilities and administrative costs) for the entire 3-year period of performance.
 This program notice is subject to the appropriation of funds, and is a contingency action taken to ensure that, should funds become available for this purpose, HRSA can process applications and award funds appropriately.

-The period of performance is August 1, 2022 through July 31, 2025 (3 years).
+The period of performance is August 1, 2023 through July 31, 2026 (3 years).
 Award recipients will receive the full award amount in the first year of the three-year period of performance, and must allocate the award funding across each of the three years.
 Additionally, recipients must submit a budget and budget narrative for each of the three years of the period of performance.
-While you must distribute the funding across each of the three years, the budget does not need to be evenly split across the threeyear period of performance, and can vary based on your community's needs.
+While you must distribute the funding across each of the three years, the budget does not need to be evenly split across the three-year period of performance, and can vary based on your community's needs.